 Summer School in Computational

-The sixth edition of this summer school will focus on
+The 8th edition of this summer school will focus on

 Organizers: Drs.
 Gunnar Blohm, Paul Schrater & Konrad